.png)

 How to search for Alaska business entities

-Navigate to the Alaska Division of Corporations search portal and enter your business name in the search field.
-Alaska's system supports both "starts with" and "contains" filters, allowing you to search broadly for similar names or precisely for exact matches.
-Using your complete legal name as registered ensures the most accurate results.
+Navigate to the Alaska business search portal and enter your business name in the search field.
+Alaska's system supports both "Starts With" and "Contains" filters, so you can search broadly for similar names or precisely for exact matches.
+Using your complete legal name as registered produces the most accurate results, and a "Current Only" checkbox lets you limit results to active entities.

-Click on your entity name or number in the results to access the detailed business profile, which includes comprehensive information about status, compliance history, registered agent details, and filing documents.
+Click on your entity name or number in the results to open the detailed business profile.
+The entity detail page shows status, next biennial report due date, mailing and physical addresses, officials with titles and ownership percentages, registered agent details, and a filed documents table.

 What you'll see in search results